mrwnwttk/youtube_stream_capture/README.md

 # youtube_stream_capture
 Record YouTube livestreams from start to finish, that includes the ability to rewind up to 12 hours regardless of whether the actual YouTube player allows it or not.
+Unlike other recording solutions such as streamlink, youtube_stream_capture does not need to be restarted after six hours and therefore can record livestreams without any gaps.

 ## Installation
 Requires `python3`, `aria2c`, `ffmpeg` as well as `ffprobe` (usually bundled with ffmpeg) to be installed and on your systems' PATH.